valotas/valotas.com/src/articles/better-angularjs-route.md

 An example with the full solution can be found at: http://jsbin.com/jokibe

-## Angular new Router
+## tl;dr: Angular new Router
 Finally, it looks like the new angular's [router](https://github.com/angular/router) does not have the same problem as the injected service can be directly configured saving us from the encupsulation above.
-Diving into this though is a very good excersize for exploring promises, angularjs provider and the $route service.
+Diving into this though is a very good excersize for exploring promises, angularjs provider and the a little bit of the `$route` service.